I-Dont-Remember/AnsibleLaptop/README.md

 # AnsibleLaptop
 Use Ansible to put our machine setup and preferences into version control, making life easier if my laptop spontaneously combusts.

+**Continuing Question:** What is the best way to keep this repo up to date and make it simle to incrementally add pieces?
+Documentation is inherently stale as soon as it's written, so how can we approach this?

 ## Layout
 `roles/` holds a single level of all roles and `group-roles/` helps to gather similar ones together, such as `browsers`.
 This ideally helps our playbooks to be easily-readable and we can change the inner workings of either `roles` or `group-roles` without affecting the playbooks.